|

 How exact is

-Google Earth anyway?
+Google Earth calibrated?

 Well, I'm

-The historical modus of GE - showing earlier
+For example: the historical modus of GE - showing earlier

 satellite-pictures -